NnamdiDev/NnamdiDev/README.md

 ## 🔨 What I'm Currently Working On

 - ✅ CS50’s Introduction to Programming with Python
 - ✅ Meta Front-End Developer Course
+- ✅ Full Stack Developer Course
 - 🗃️ Personal mini-projects in Python and HTML

 ---